 For instance, after a day of tasting delicious dry wines on Saturday, we retreated to Winston-Salem for an hour of rest and were able to enjoy live music that evening at Earl’s, where we also had a casual dinner.
 There’s no way we would have been able to have that same experience if we stayed in Elkin.

 If you’ve never been to Winston-Salem please see our First Timer’s Guide.
 Visiting Winston-Salem breweries is also a must!
 They are open later than wineries on the weekends, so you could potentially do both if you’re ambitious.
 (Please drink responsibly!)

 Elkin Vine Line: Yadkin Valley Wineries Shuttle Service

 Speaking of safe drinking and driving, we noticed the Elkin Vine Line while we were out and about.
 It’s a car service to ensure safe drinking and (not) driving.
 It picks you up from Elkin after you reserve a space in advance.
 The Vine Line spends the day running between wineries to safely transport visitors.

 It’s a super smart system and the way to go if you plan on getting drunk, whatsoever, and don’t want to have to worry about your driving.
 Expect to spend five to six hours exploring the wineries for the day you sign up.

 The Vine Line starts at a spot in Elkin’s downtown historic district, where you park your car.
-It’s a bit past the wineries if you’re driving from Winston-Salem, but on the way if you’re driving from Charlotte, a city west of the wineries and Elkin.
-Regardless, there’s not substitute for being responsible even if you need to drive 20 minutes past the wineries from Winston-Salem to do so.
+It’s a bit past the wineries if you’re driving from Winston-Salem, but on the way, if you’re driving from Charlotte, a city west of the wineries and Elkin.
+Regardless, there’s no substitute for being responsible even if you need to drive 20 minutes past the wineries from Winston-Salem to do so.